surratt-dev/dipstick/docs/engineering-health-check-cleaned.md

 ## Additional Notes

-- The set of topics can be added, removed, or tweaked to better benefit the team
+- The set of topics can be added, removed, or tweaked to better benefit the team.
+Build into your cadence time review the set questions and determine if they are still valuable, are there subjects to be discussed
 - Consider tracking action items across sessions to make sure they are carried out, discuss if they are effective, and having a positive impact on the engineers
 - Make your first session an hour long to familiarize yourselves with the topics and process
 - If possible, use a room which is appropriate to the size of the team; it should be cozy not cavernous.
 A large room would give the participants space to spread out and make it easier for defensive posturing